FAQ: FAMILY LAW DURING THE COVID-19 CRISIS

 Are Louisiana Courts open?

-Most Louisiana state and local courts are closed through at least June 5, 2020 and most family law courts are only hearing emergency cases such as:
+Most legal deadlines in Louisiana are suspended through July 5, 2020 and most family law courts are only hearing emergency cases such as:

 - Civil protection orders (restraining orders due to domestic abuse, dating violence, stalking, and/or sexual assault)